Abandon Meaning, Synonyms, Antonyms and 10 Example Sentences

 9. In the face of danger, he chose to abandon his fears and confront the situation head-on.

-10. The shipwrecked sailors were forced to abandon their vessel and swim to shore.
+10. The shipwrecked sailors were forced to abandon their vessels and swim to shore.

 Video Explaining Meanings of Abandon